iifl-logo

 Furthermore, the Grid Connected Solar Rooftop Program, launched in March 2019, aims to provide free electricity to ten million households in India by providing households with a subsidy to install solar rooftop systems also requires the use of domestic content requirement solar modules.
 We intend to capitalize on such program and meet this demand using our sales channels across India.

-For our Ratlam Facility, we intend to apply for a subsidy under the Renewable Energy Equipment Manufacturing Policy of Industrial Promotion Policy, 2025, which offers various incentives which offers various incentives such as capital subsidy, assistance for green industrialization, and patents filling assistance among other things.
+For our Ratlam Facility, which is to be part-financed using the Net Proceeds being net of the amount of applicable subsidies, we intend to apply for a subsidy under the Renewable Energy Equipment Manufacturing Policy of Industrial Promotion Policy, 2025, which offers various incentives which offers various incentives such as capital subsidy, assistance for green industrialization, and patents filling assistance among other things.

 Cost of materials consumed

 Our ability to remain competitive, maintain costs and profitability depend significantly on our ability to source and maintain a stable and sufficient supply of materials and components at acceptable prices.
 Our major materials requirements include, inter-alia, solar cells, back-sheets, encapsulants, glass, copper, aluminium frame, junction box, ribbon, busbar, insulated-gate bipolar transistors, metal-oxide-semiconductor field-effect transistors, capacitors, microcontrollers, lead (for tubular lead acid batteries) and cells (lithium-ion battery packs).
-The table below provides details of our cost of materials consumed as a percentage of our total expenses for six months ended September 30, 2024 and Fiscals 2024, 2023 and 2022 :
+The table below provides details of our cost of materials consumed as a percentage of our total expenses for the three months period ended June 30, 2025 and for the Fiscals 2025, 2024 and 2023:

-Amount (Rs million) Percentage of Total Expenses (%) Amount million) Percentage of Total Expenses (%) Amount million) Percentage of Total Expenses (%) Amount million) Percentage of Total Expenses (%)
+Amount ( million) Percentage of Total Expenses (%) Amount ( million) Percentage of Total Expenses (%) Amount ( million) Percentage of Total Expenses (%) Amount ( million) Percentage of Total Expenses (%)

 We depend on external suppliers for our materials and components required and typically purchase materials and components on a purchase order basis and place such orders with them in advance on the basis of our anticipated requirements.
 As a result, the success of our business is significantly dependent on maintaining good relationships with our materials and component suppliers.
 Further, we source raw materials from a number of international suppliers as well as from vendors in India.
 Our supply arrangements are subject to price volatility caused by various factors such as market fluctuations, currency fluctuations, climatic and environmental conditions, production and transportation cost, changes in domestic as well as international government policies, and regulatory and trade sanctions.
 We currently import solar cells and lithium-ion cells from China.
 Changes in import duties also impact our cost materials consumed and consequently operating margins.
 If we cannot fully offset increases in material prices with increases in the prices for our products, we will experience lower margins.